JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 ### 3 German Readers - victims of *Mein Kampf* propaganda

+Context: While imprisoned in Landsberg in 1924, Hitler wrote *Mein Kampf*, a book that crystallized his "world-view" of racial struggle and antisemitism.
+The text served as a tool for "psychological corruption," poisoning the minds of millions with hatred and preparing the ideological ground for future war and genocide.

 • ΔOS(Readers) = -0.10 (Psychological corruption, incitement to hatred, preparation for war)
 • VSA(Readers) = 0.58
 • Tc = 1.00 (Long-term ideological impact)